Chapter 22

 I decided I could not stay there, I had to get out.

-I quickly wrote a note, explaining to Ernest that I was borrowing his babel to use a car and go for a drive, I knew not where.
+I quickly wrote a note, explaining to Ernest that I was borrowing his Babel to use a car and go for a drive, I knew not where.
 And that is what I did.

 It didn’t help at first, merely killed time.
 I stayed within Chord, aimlessly turning from one street into another.
 I didn’t see anything much different from what I’d already seen, other than one or two slower traffains, and, in contrast to Jibilee’s rectilinear street grid, many other parts of Chord which had very different patterns: curved roads with closed courts, grids based on triangles, even hexagonal designs.

 Eventually, I wandered without realising into an industrial area.
 Very well hidden.
-Like no other I’d seen.
+But like no other I’d seen.
 Buildings were clean and colourful, some very ornately designed, each signed just enough to serve the purpose.
 Shrouded by tall trees, with no sign of rising fumes, outlet towers, even oil stains.
 An ecologically and aesthetically sensitive form of industry I could barely believe possible.

 The rural expanse that followed was smaller than the last, but the city that followed also suffered, in my eyes at least, from the same varied sameness as its predecessor.
 Staying on or near the traffain, to make it easy to find my way back, I grew despondent.

 At the next city, I stayed on the traffain until it neared the city centre.
 There I finally had some luck.
-Between two new yet oddly old-fashioned, utterly unfamiliar buildings, was an old hotel I recognised – a little changed, with a new colour scheme, and looking in somewhat better repair than I remembered, but recognisably the one I knew.
+Between two new yet oddly old-fashioned, utterly unfamiliar buildings, was an old hotel I recognised—a little changed, with a new colour scheme, and looking in somewhat better repair than I remembered, but recognisably the one I knew.
 Old in my time, it had been preserved under an historical trust classification.
 Surprised it was still there, I parked the car, and walked inside.

 Never a great frequenter of pubs (not being fond of the taste of beer) I was nonetheless familiar with the sight that greeted me when I opened the door.
 If not for the clothes, it could have been the inside of any pub from any time in the last century or more.
 Amid a din of conversation and clinking glasses and cutlery, people ate and drank and laughed, played billiards and pool and darts, engaged in fiery debates and friendly persuasion.
 Eyes sparkled, hands clasped, grins flashed, lips touched.
 Boasts were made, jokes told, stories exaggerated.
 Lust was in their hearts, love in the air, and spilt liquid on the tabletops.
 Even coasters had familiar scenes of sport and scenery.